 - Stick to a distribution schedule, like weekly, for example

 One of the biggest mistakes a company, brand, or marketer can make is failing to publish new content on their social media channels.
-Use scheduling tools like ContentCal, Loomly, or Buffer to organize and schedule posts.
-We learn from Hootsuite that the best times to post is 10:00 AM on Tuesdays, Wednesdays, and Thursdays.
+Use scheduling tools like Loomly or Buffer to organize and schedule posts.
+We learn from Hootsuite that the best time to post is 10:00 AM on Tuesdays, Wednesdays, and Thursdays.
 However, there are differentiators regarding when to post on different networks.
 So, plan your posting schedules accordingly!

 Here’s the breakdown:

 - Facebook: Tuesdays and Thursdays between 8:00 AM and 12:00 PM

 - Twitter: Mondays and Thursdays at 8:00 AM